Acaisoft/bolt-api/README.md

 ###### Services:

-Start redis and db first, then api, then hasura, finally any monitoring.
+Start db first, then api, then hasura, finally any monitoring.

 Order is important.